Sridh4r/file-encryption-tool/README.md

 FortFile is a web-based tool for encrypting and decrypting text files using a simple substitution cipher.
 It's designed as an educational project to demonstrate the basic principles of web applications and encryption.

-**⚠️ Important Security Disclaimer**
-This tool is for **educational and demonstrational purposes only**.
-The substitution cipher used is **not secure** and can be easily broken. **Do not use this tool to protect sensitive or private data.** For real-world security, please use industry-standard encryption tools like VeraCrypt, GPG, or BitLocker.

 ## Features